-South Pacific Resources Limited (SPB, or Company) requested that Continental Resource Management Pty Ltd (CRM) provide an Independent Technical Assessment Report (ITAR or Report) on the Mandiri Heavy Mineral Sand Project currently held by PT.
+South Pacific Resources Limited (SPB, or Company) requested that Continental Resource Management Pty Ltd (CRM) provide a Technical Assessment Report (TAR or Report) on the Mandiri Heavy Mineral Sand Project currently held by PT.
 Investasi Mandiri (PTIM).
 The Report is to be included in a Prospectus, to raise up to A\$14 million, being prepared by SPB.